 Presented by Dr. Shin Lin, a world-renowned Tai Chi expert

 Our classes are undergoing continuous enhancements that are based on the latest research.
-Highlights from our recent fall series include:
+Highlights include:

-Register on site at the class location -- UCI Main Campus, outside Sprague Hall or MedEd Building breezeway/patio area adjacent to the cafe in case of rain.
+Register on site at the class location -- UCI Main Campus, Sprague Hall Foyer or patio depending on the weather.

 Drop-in's welcome!!
 Classes are open to newcomers at the beginning of each session.
 If you are signing up for the first time, please arrive at the location at 4:10pm.
 Please email Dr. Shin Lin with any questions regarding the Tai Chi class.